 |Electrical resistivity (Ω.m)

-In the manufacture of iron, graphite blocks are used to form a portion of the lining of the blast furnace.
-Its structural strength at high temperature, low thermal expansion, high thermal conductivity, thermal shock resistance and good chemical resistance are of utmost significance in this application.
+In the production of iron, graphite blocks are used to produce a portion of the lining of the blast furnace.
+Their structural strength at high temperature, thermal shock resistance, high thermal conductivity, low thermal expansion, and good chemical resistance are highly important in this application.

-The electrodes used in a number of electrical metallurgical furnaces are mass-produced from graphite, such as the electric arc furnaces used for processing steel.
+The electrodes used in many electrical metallurgical furnaces are mass-produced from graphite, for instance, the electric arc furnaces used for processing steel.

-In the chemical industry, graphite finds a number of high-temperature uses such as in the making of calcium carbide and phosphorus in arc furnaces.
-Graphite is used as an anode in certain aqueous electrolytic processes such as the manufacture of halogens (fluorine and chlorine).
+In the chemical sector, graphite is employed in many high-temperature applications, like in the production of phosphorus and calcium carbide in arc furnaces.
+Graphite is used as an anode in specific aqueous electrolytic processes such as the production of halogens (chlorine and fluorine).

-High-purity electrographite is used in large quantities for the manufacture of reflector components and moderator rods in nuclear reactors.
-Their suitability comes from their high thermal conductivity, low absorption of neutrons and high strength at higher temperatures.
+Large amounts of high-purity electrographite are used for producing moderator rods and reflector components in nuclear reactors.
+The suitability of electrographite comes from its low absorption of neutrons, high thermal conductivity, and high strength at higher temperatures.

-Graphite’s main application as an electrical material is in the production of carbon brushes in electric motors.
-Here, the component’s performance and lifetime are very dependent on structure and grade.
+Graphite is mainly used as an electrical material in the manufacture of carbon brushes in electric motors.
+Here, the component’s service life and performance largely depend on grade and structure.

-Graphite is extensively used as an engineering material across a range of applications such as piston rings, journal bearings, thrust bearings and vanes.
-Carbon-based seals are employed in the fuel pumps and shafts of a number of aircraft jet engines.
+Graphite is widely used as an engineering material across a variety of applications such as piston rings, thrust bearings, journal bearings, and vanes.
+Carbon-based seals are used in the fuel pumps and shafts of several aircraft jet engines.